gofynd/fdk-client-swift/documentation/application/PAYMENT.md

-Retrieves configuration details for available payment aggregators.
+Use this API to retrieve the payment gateway key, secrets, merchant, SDK/API details to complete a payment at front-end.

 *Returned Response:*